knom/AzureResourceOwnerTag/README.md

 *The script is not actually deleting anything ever.
 Just tagging with a deleteAfter date.*

 ## Deployment
+* Make sure you have the HTML template and header graphics deployed to a public URL (e.g. Blob Storage with a Shared Access Signature)
-Deploy it as an Azure Automation Script through the Azure Portal and **add the required parameters in all four sections**:
+* Deploy the script as an Azure Automation Script through the Azure Portal
+* Set-up a scheduled job (https://docs.microsoft.com/en-us/azure/automation/automation-schedules)
+* **Add the required parameters in all four sections**:

 ### 1. Azure Automation Runbook Inputs
 | Parameter | Default   | Description                                               |